 Before you throw your child into the deep end and get him/her to start wearing glasses daily, be sure to talk and walk them through the entire process that led up to your child’s diagnosis.

 Your child’s definitely going to have a whole list of questions they’re ready to fire away.
-Gently ask them to voice any concerns they might have about their vision and their new need to wear glasses.
+Prepare your child for their first ever pair of glasses by gently ask them to voice any concerns they might have about their vision and their new need to wear glasses.
 After hearing their questions, patiently answer each of them slowly for your little one to understand.

 2. Involve them in the process

 Don’t just pick any ol’ pair of glasses for your child to wear, let them customise it and make it their own!
 Nowadays, optometry shops stock up glasses in all sorts of frames, shapes, and colours, especially for children.
-Let your child take first dibs on colours, designs, and patterns that attract him/her.
+Prepare your child for their first ever pair of glasses by letting them choose the colour, design, and pattern that attract him/her.
 Letting them choose their style of glasses makes the whole process of wearing glasses much more fun for them.

 Once your child has chosen a pair to call his/her own, compliment your little one’s new look.
 Complimenting your child helps to boost his/her confidence in wearing their new pair of glasses.
 It also helps them feel less self-conscious if they know that their number one supporters are on board with their new look.